DrNogNog/raft/Raft.md

   4) Leader Completeness: if a log entry is committed in a given term, then that entry will be present in the logs of the leaders for all higher-numbered terms.

   5) State Machine Safety: if a server has applied a log entry at a given index to its state machine, no other server will ever apply a different log entry for the same index.

+## Notes on RPC

+RPC is built on top of TCP/IP protocol, no re-ordering but may drop message.
+Dropping message between Raft servers is okay, but goes a little different when we are considering key/value servers built on top of Raft.

+The key/value client is not running concurrently (only one thread/goroutine talking to server), this means the serial identifier of client's request is appearing in the increasing order, but not strictly increasing because network may drop message.
+When the client gets time-out, it will re-send a request with the same serial identifier.
+The problem is how could key/value server handle duplicate requests?

+        client                 server
+        PUT 1            -->
+                         <--   (network drops it) PUT 1 OK
+        PUT 1 timeout
+        PUT 1            -->
+                               PUT 1 (a duplicate request, re-execute or ignore?)

+We choose the at-most-once semantic to avoid duplicate requests.

+* Client's unique identifier.

+* Request's strictly increasing serial identifier.

+* Server caches last request's execute result.

+* (if re-ordering exists) or server maintains a window of executed results, and client includes the last continuous identifier of received result from server, so the server can shrink the window to fit in memory.